Bill to repair flawed school accountability system passes the Utah House – March 7, 2017

-The 2011 school grading legislation required measuring both student proficiency and growth in assigning schools a letter grade, but also allowed the USBE flexibility to develop a more comprehensive model.
-The result was the Utah Comprehensive Accountability System (UCAS) that was implemented in 2012 and is used for federal NCLB reporting as well as school performance reporting.
+Legislation passed in 2011 required measuring both student proficiency and growth in assigning schools a letter grade, but also allowed the Utah State Board of Education flexibility to develop a more comprehensive model.
+The result was the Utah Comprehensive Accountability System (UCAS) that was implemented in 2012 and was used for federal No Child Left Behind reporting as well as school performance reporting.

 The first school grades calculated under the new law were publicly released Sept.
 3, 2013.
 The 2013 UCAS report was released Sept.
 30, 2013.